redsparrow98/Assignment-1---PokeNav/readme.txt

 explanation of the function:
 - Reads user post input and creates a words_list by splitting each word in the post.
 - Declares an empty list for storing the hashtags.
-- Uses for loop to iterate trough all the words in the words_list
+- Uses a nested for loop to iterate trough all the words in the words_list and then to iterate trough each character in that word.
-- Checks for 2 main conditions first if word starts with # and is longer than 1 character this ensures that the words contained a # and avoids the invalid single # case
-- If both these are correct it checks another 2 conditions, the # doesn't appear in the word again after the first first appearance which i checked by slicing the word and that the word is already not in the hashtag list, this avoids invalid multiple #s in a word and duplicates in the list.
-- if all conditions are satisfied the word gets added to the hashtag_lis
+- while iterating trough the character in each word checks if character is a # AND if it does match check that word is not already in the hashtags_list if both are true the words gets appended to the list.
 - As part of error handling if checks the length of the hashtag_list and if its 0 (meaning empty) it prints "No hashtags found."
 - If the list is not empty then it prints the items in the list